S3curethecloud/multi-cloud-Identity-aws-entra/labs/03-scim-provisioning.md

 In this lab, you will:

--Configure SCIM Provisioning from Microsoft Entra ID → AWS IAM Identity Center
+- Configure SCIM Provisioning from Microsoft Entra ID → AWS IAM Identity Center

--Enable automatic:
+- Enable automatic:

--User creation
+- User creation

--Group creation
+- Group creation

--User/group membership sync
+- User/group membership sync

--Deactivation
+- Deactivation

--Validate SCIM connection
+- Validate SCIM connection

--Sync Entra security groups into AWS Identity Center
+- Sync Entra security groups into AWS Identity Center

-Prepare for Lab 04 — Permission Sets Assignment
+- # Prepare for Lab 04 — Permission Sets Assignment

 This is the core identity automation layer of Volume 1.